Welcome to my

-The story of radio began over
+The story of radio began

-a hundred years ago.
+in the 19th Century.
 In 1895, Guglielmo Marconi is generally

 credited with having conducted the first wireless transmission of a Morse code